 We put BeautyStat's Universal C Eye Perfector to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 After having the opportunity to review BeautyStat’s much-hyped Universal C Skin Refiner, I was itching to get my hands on the brand’s third and latest launch: the Universal C Eye Perfector.
-This innovative eye gel-cream is formulated with pure vitamin C, CBD, green tea, and hyaluronic acid to hydrate, brighten, and revitalize the delicate skin of the eye area.
+This innovative eye gel-cream is formulated with pure vitamin C, CBD, green tea, and hyaluronic acid meant to hydrate, brighten, and revitalize the delicate skin of the eye area.

 I took this new eye treatment for a spin over the course of three weeks, noting any changes to the overall look and feel of my skin as well as any improvement texture, dark circles, and fine lines.
 Read on for my honest review.